 Treatment for Heart Attack, Heart Disease, and Lung Cancer

-If your dentist suspects that you are having a heart attack, he or she will send you to the emergency room.
-If your dentist suspects that you have heart or lung disease, he will refer you to a doctor for further testing.
+If your dentist suspects that you’re having a heart attack, they will send you to the emergency department.
+If your dentist suspects that you have heart or lung disease, they will refer you to a doctor for further testing.

 Things that may help temporarily relieve your tooth pain include: